Brazil judge drops objection to Rousseff impeachment proceedings

 Rousseff is believed to have enough votes currently to block impeachment in the lower chamber - 171 of the 513 seats - though a growing rift with her main coalition ally, the fractious Brazilian Democratic Movement Party, threatens to reduce her narrow margin.

-Rousseff's position is stronger in the Senate, her last line of defence, but if the impeachment case drags on into next year public pressure on the Senate to remove her could grow due to the recession that is fuelling inflation and unemployment.
+Rousseff's position is stronger in the Senate, her last line of defense, but if the impeachment case drags on into next year public pressure on the Senate to remove her could grow due to the recession that is fueling inflation and unemployment.

 (Reporting by Anthony Boadle; Editing by Lisa Von Ahn, Tom Brown and Andrew Hay)